 Priority will be given to the elderly and to households below 80% AMFI.
 Priority for the elderly does not preclude assistance to other eligible applicants.
-PRDOH anticipates providing home energy resilience improvements to at least 6,000 families under this portion of the program.

-A longer-term component of this program, will entail energy and water resilience installations.
+A longer-term component of this program will entail energy and water resilience installations.
 Eligible applicants will have the ability to apply for solar panel systems retrofits for residential structures.
 This component involves a variable scale solar power retrofit designed to backfeed the structure to provide sufficient power to run critical household appliances and allow for shelter-in-place options during outages.
 The scale of the solar power system will depend on the size of the household, income, and the ability of the applicant to finance a portion of the system.
 In the case for water resilience installation, the water catchment system will provide households with the ability to collect and store rainwater to be used for bathing and/or consumption, if used in concert with a purification filter or system.
 This program may also be used as an add-on to, or potentially integrated within the R3 program.